GenoTheMundane/mechagic/src/creations/posts/Adits.md

 The endless dawn consumes me and the stars stare at me from above.
 <br><br><br>
-I have earned the gods' temper.
+I have earned the God's temper.

 I have seen them without their mourning doves.
 <br><br><br>
-And with the mourning doves are far away.
+And with the mourning doves far away.

 The ravens come in to hinder
 <br><br><br>